sctg-development/sctgdesk-api-server/README.md

 The server includes basic support for authentication with a username and password.
 Passwords are stored in the database after being hashed with bcrypt.
 Additionally, similar to Rustdesk-server-pro, it supports authentication with third-party providers compatible with OAuth2.
 Currently, only Github and Dex (as a custom provider) are available.
 For adding a new provider you must implement the `OAuthProvider` and `OAuthProviderFactory` traits.
 You can look at the [github_provider.rs](https://github.com/sctg-development/sctgdesk-api-server/blob/main/libs/oauth2/src/github_provider.rs) and [dex_provider.rs](https://github.com/sctg-development/sctgdesk-api-server/blob/main/libs/oauth2/src/dex_provider.rs) files for examples.
 The first time you launch the server it will create a default user with the username `admin` and the password `Hello,world!`.
 You can change the password after the first login on the webconsole.

+### Default admin user

+The default admin user is created with the username `admin` and the password `Hello,world!`.
+You can change the password after the first login on the webconsole.

 ## S3 url generation